-SurModics, Inc. (the Company) develops, manufactures and markets innovative surface modifications primarily for medical devices and diagnostic products.
+SurModics, Inc. (the Company) develops, manufactures and markets innovative surface modification solutions to the medical device industry.
 The Company also produces and markets a line of proprietary biomolecule stabilization products.
 Its revenues are derived from the following: fees from licensing its patented technology to customers; royalties received from licensees; the sale of photoreactive chemical compounds to licensees and stabilization products to the diagnostic industry; and research and development fees generated on projects for commercial customers and government grants.
 The Company markets its products through a direct sales force primarily in the United States and some international markets.

-In March 1998, the Company completed an initial public offering of 2.3 million shares of Common Stock, including 300,000 shares purchased by the underwriters pursuant to the exercise of an overallotment option.
-In total, the offering generated net proceeds to the Company of approximately \$15.5 million after deducting all offering expenses.
+In March 1998, the Company completed an initial public offering of 2.3 million shares of Common Stock, generating net proceeds to the Company of approximately \$15.5 million net of offering expenses.